ssube/onnx-web/docs/setup-guide.md

 > sudo apt install python3-venv   # only if you get an error
 ```

-Every time you start using ONNX web, activate the virtual environment:
+Every time you start using onnx-web, activate the virtual environment:

 ```shell
 # on linux: